kattunga/IWBootstrapFramework/README.md

 * Classes for dinamically create Dialogs a Alerts
 * CustomComponent that can handle practically any third party component like DbGrid Tables.
 Using an embeded REST server you can browse tables with millions of records with no overhead.
 * It is compatible with many standard IW components.
+* Global hooks that let you easily apply third party plugins to any component

 ## Requirements: